OneAndOnlyFinbar/DBMDataAPI/README.md

 --------- | ---- | -----
 dataType | string | Type of data you are trying to fetch.
-In this case it will be `server`. data | string | The data name you are trying to fetch.
+In this case it will be `server`. data | string | The data name you are trying to fetch. server | string | The ID of the server you are trying to fetch data from.

-Your final request url should look something like this: `localhost:7000/api?dataType=server&data=DATA_NAME`
+Your final request url should look something like this: `localhost:7000/api?dataType=server&data=DATA_NAME&server=SERVER_ID`

 #### Getting Member Data ####